ChandlerBang/GCond/README.md

 ## Cite
-For more information, you can take a look at the [paper](https://openreview.net/pdf?id=WLEx3Jo4QaB).

-If you find this repo to be useful, please cite our paper.
-Thank you.
+If you find this repo to be useful, please cite our two papers.
+Thank you!
 ```
 @inproceedings{
     jin2022graph,